NC3-LU/MOSP/README.md

 and objects.

 You can use any available schemas in order to create shareable JSON objects.
-It also possible to keep an object private even if our goal is to promote the sharing of information.
+It is also possible to keep an object private even if our goal is to promote the sharing of information.

 Integration with third-party applications is possible thanks to an API.

 ### What's in the name?